robbiemu/vault-mcp/README.md

 ## 🧠 How It Works

-The server uses a modern two-stage ingestion pipeline built on LlamaIndex:
+The server employs a sophisticated, multi-stage pipeline for document ingestion, processing, and retrieval, leveraging LlamaIndex for robust indexing and query capabilities.

+### 1. Document Ingestion & Processing

+1.  **File Watching & Filter-Then-Load**:
+    *   A file watcher continuously monitors your configured document source (Obsidian, Joplin, or standard Markdown directories) for changes.
+    *   When changes are detected, the system applies a **"Filter-Then-Load"** strategy: it first filters file paths based on configured prefixes (if any) and then efficiently loads only the relevant documents.
+This optimizes performance by avoiding unnecessary processing.

+2.  **Multi-Source Document Loading**:
-1. **Document Loading**: The multi-source document loader reads from your configured source:
+    *   The document loader intelligently reads from various sources:
-   - **Standard**: Scans Markdown files in a directory using `SimpleDirectoryReader`
+        *   **Standard**: Scans plain Markdown files in a directory using `SimpleDirectoryReader`.
-   - **Obsidian**: Processes vault files with wiki-link resolution using `ObsidianReader`
+        *   **Obsidian**: Processes vault files with wiki-link resolution and metadata extraction using `ObsidianReader`.
-   - **Joplin**: Fetches notes via API using `JoplinReader`
+        *   **Joplin**: Fetches notes via API using `JoplinReader`.

-2. **Node Parsing**: Documents are processed through LlamaIndex's `MarkdownNodeParser` to:
-   - Preserve document structure and metadata
-   - Generate properly sized chunks with overlap
-   - Maintain character position tracking for section expansion

-3. **Quality Scoring**: Chunks are scored using content-based heuristics to filter valuable content.

-4. **Embedding and Storage**: High-quality chunks are embedded using sentence transformers and stored in ChromaDB.

-5. **Configurable Retrieval**: Based on your `retrieval.mode` setting:
-   - **Agentic Mode**: Uses `ChunkRewriteAgent` for AI-enhanced content refinement
-   - **Static Mode**: Expands chunks to full section context using `DocumentReader`

-6. **Live Sync**: A file watcher monitors your document source for changes, automatically re-indexing when files are modified.

-7. **Query Processing**: Queries are processed through the selected retrieval pipeline to deliver contextually relevant answers.
+3.  **Two-Stage Node Parsing**:
+    *   Loaded documents undergo a two-stage parsing process to create optimized chunks (nodes):
+        *   **Structural Parsing**: `MarkdownNodeParser` first processes the document to preserve its inherent structure (headings, lists, code blocks).
+This ensures that semantic meaning is maintained across chunk boundaries.
+        *   **Size-Based Splitting**: Subsequently, a `SentenceSplitter` further divides these structurally parsed sections into appropriately sized chunks with configurable overlap.
+This ensures chunks are small enough for embedding while retaining sufficient context.

+4.  **Quality Scoring**:
+    *   Each generated chunk is evaluated using content-based heuristics by the `Quality Scorer`.
+Chunks that do not meet a predefined quality threshold are filtered out, ensuring only valuable content is indexed.

+5.  **Pluggable Embedding & Storage**:
+    *   High-quality chunks are then transformed into numerical vector embeddings using the **pluggable embedding system**.
+This system supports various providers (Sentence Transformers, MLX Embeddings, OpenAI-compatible APIs like Ollama) via a factory pattern, allowing for flexible and extensible embedding model integration.
+    *   These embeddings, along with their corresponding text and metadata, are stored in ChromaDB, the persistent vector store.

+### 2. Configurable Retrieval & Query Processing

+1.  **Query Reception**:
+    *   Incoming search queries are received by the MCP Server.

+2.  **Vector Store Retrieval**:
+    *   The query is embedded using the same embedding system used for indexing, and a similarity search is performed against the vector store to retrieve the most relevant document chunks.

+3.  **Configurable Post-Processing**:
+    *   Based on the `retrieval.mode` setting in your configuration, the retrieved chunks undergo different post-processing:
+        *   **`agentic` Mode**: Uses an AI-enhanced `ChunkRewriterPostprocessor` (or similar agentic logic) to rewrite and refine the retrieved chunks, often involving an LLM call to generate more comprehensive and contextually rich answers.
+This mode prioritizes quality and depth, suitable for complex queries.
+        *   **`static` Mode**: Employs a `StaticContextPostprocessor` to expand the retrieved chunks to their full section context (e.g., including the entire paragraph or heading section).
+This mode is faster and deterministic, providing direct, un-rewritten context.

+4.  **Response Generation**:
+    *   The post-processed chunks are then used to formulate the final response, which may involve further interaction with LLM Providers in `agentic` mode for Retrieval-Augmented Generation (RAG).

 ## 🎯 Use Cases